Business Competencies Courses

 Purchasing Simplification

-This 1-day program provides and applies proven ideas to simplify the full cycle of the procurement process.
+This 1-day program provides and applies proven ideas to simplify the whole procurement cycle.
 Streamline operations and more efficient procurement methodologies are covered with case studies.

 As a result of attending this course, participants will: